Preparing for Submission

 Once a manuscript has been accepted for publication in the journal, withdrawal is not permitted.
 However, if the withdrawal is eventually granted, the authors must pay the submission and processing fees, and submit to the Editorial Office, a document signed by all authors.
 Withdrawal of a published article is not an option, although such an article can be retracted for fraudulent reason/s.

-Pharmacophore releases all academic papers using the Creative Commons Attribution-Non-Commercial-Share Alike 4.0 (CC BY-NC-SA 4.0) license.
-As an open-access journal, all content is provided freely to users and their institutions, with no fees involved.
-Users are granted the permission to read, download, copy, print, search, or link to the complete articles in the journal, without needing prior consent from the publisher or authors, except for commercial purposes.
+Pharmacophore releases all academic papers under the terms of the Creative Commons Attribution-Non-Commercial-Share Alike 4.0 (CC BY-NC-SA 4.0) license.
+As an open-access journal, all content is freely available to users and their institutions without any fees.

 Article Processing Charge